 The narrator admits feeling transfixed at the woods, enveloped in nature’s exquisite beauty.
 The point has been driven home already.
 But, the poet is getting worried as darkness draws nigh, he has to resume.
 Truly, the woods are dark and enchanting in their own right, yet they can also be merciless.

-- 1st interpretation: In the 2nd last line, the poet is still standing in no-man’s land, unwilling to leave.
+In the 2nd last line, the poet is still standing in no man’s land, unwilling to leave.
 He is contemplating to stay put in the woods, maybe, heralding his death, and freeing his soul from the materialistic world.
 Finally, the poet tears himself away from his ‘happy place’ and heads out of the world, now firmly focused on resting in his humble abode.

-- 2nd interpretation: Since the poet is still afar from his house, he now contemplates on his life ahead, focusing on the imminent end of the road awaiting him.
-This could also be a reference to Robert Frost himself, since he was awake all-night completing his poem till wee hours of the morning.
+Since the poet is still afar from his house, he now contemplates on his life ahead, focusing on the imminent end of the road awaiting him.
+This could also be a reference to Robert Frost himself since he was awake all-night completing his poem till the wee hours of the morning.

 On the other hand, it could be an undertone to the poet wishing his death to be nearby, giving him solace in its fold.
 Looking at ‘Stopping by Woods on a Snowy Evening’ superficially, it’s just about an ordinary stopping in the woods scenario.
 Robert Frost’s penchant for naturalistic beauty is still evident.
 The individual immerses in the scene momentarily, torn between pending responsibilities and tempted to stay for a while.
 Finally, he gives in to his long-ish journey and awaiting obligations.

 Historical Context of Stopping by Woods on a Snowy Evening